driessenslucas/researchproject/README.md

 2. Which reinforcement learning techniques can I best use in this application?

 3. Can the simulation be transferred to the real world?
+Difference between how the car moves in the simulation and in the real world.

 4. Does the simulation have any useful contributions?
 In terms of training time or performance?

-5. How can I transfer my trained model to my physical RC car? (sim2real)
+5. How can I transfer my trained model to my physical RC car? (sim2real) How do I adjust the agent, environment and model to work in the real world?

+6. How can Real-time learning be implemented?

+7. Extra: How can I make the car drive through an unknown maze?

 ## Table of Contents